 ow's it going?
-If you're normal, you've had both successes and... slip-ups, of but in order to do better tomorrow, you'll need to know what causes your tripups.
+If you're normal, you've had both successes and... slip-ups, of course.
+This may be blazingly obvious, but in order to do better tomorrow, you'll need to know what causes your tripups.
 What obstacle have you failed to see or plan for?
 How does your routine need tweaking?
 Is your trigger consistent?
 Does your reward need bolstering?
 Did you take on too much too soon?
 Figure it out and make a specific plan for what to do if you find yourself in a similar situation again.